 Thank you for reading this post, don't forget to follow and signup for notifications!

-Wiese said police in the region were alerted but that it didn’t make sense to send out a warning at night to residents in the predominantly Asian American city, even after learning that the suspect may have targeted a nearby dance club after the massacre.
+Monterey Park Chief Scott Wiese said police in the region were alerted and it didn’t make sense to send out a warning at night to residents in the predominantly Asian American city even after learning the suspect may have targeted a nearby dance club after the massacre.

 “I’m not going to send my officers door to door waking people up and telling them that we’re looking for a male Asian in Monterey Park,” Wiese told The Associated Press.
 “It’s not going to do us any good.”

 The shooting at Star Ballroom Dance Studio at 10:22 p.m.
 Saturday occurred just an hour or so after tens of thousands of people attended Lunar New Year festivities in the city.
 The public wasn’t notified of the mass shooting for five hours, raising questions about why an alert wasn’t sent to people in the area.